Dencyapex/dencyapex.github.io/_posts/2017-06-10-quick-mardown-example.md

 ![banner](https://github.com/jeffreytse/jekyll-theme-yat/assets/9413601/2ed22d49-90b1-4f7e-8e8f-b77b21dee505)

-**Incident Overview**
+**INCIDENT OVERVIEW**

 Safespace is a company that specializes in providing IT services for clients.
 The company received a notification that Several customers of their clients reported that they were not able to access the client company website **www.yummyrecipesforme.com,** and saw the error **“destination port unreachable”** after waiting for the page to load.

+**RESPONDING TO THE SECURITY INCIDENT:**
+**STEP 1: Analyse the incident with the Network Analyzer Tool**

 As a security analyst, tasked with analyzing the situation and determining which network protocol was affected during this incident.
-To start, you attempt to visit the website and you also receive the error “destination port unreachable.”
-To troubleshoot the issue, you load your network analyzer tool, tcpdump, and attempt to load the webpage again.
-To load the webpage, your browser sends a query to a DNS server via the UDP protocol to retrieve the IP address for the website's domain name; this is part of the DNS protocol.
-Your browser then uses this IP address as the destination IP for sending an HTTPS request to the web server to display the webpage  The analyzer shows that when you send UDP packets to the DNS server, you receive ICMP packets containing the error message: “udp port 53 unreachable.”
+First, I visited the website and also received the error “destination port unreachable.”
+To troubleshoot the issue, I load the network analyzer tool, **tcpdump,** and attempt to load the webpage again.
+To load the webpage, My browser sends a query to a DNS server via the UDP protocol to retrieve the IP address for the website's domain name; this is part of the DNS protocol.
+My browser then uses this IP address as the destination IP for sending an HTTPS request to the web server to display the webpage  The analyzer shows that when I send UDP packets to the DNS server, I receive **ICMP** packets containing the error message: “udp port 53 unreachable.”

 Paragraphs are separated by a blank line.

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists